catalystdevelopment/articles/catalyst-intro-medium-02-08-2019.md

 **Exchanges.**

-Currently, we are listed on FirstCryptoBank under the CX ticker.
+Currently, we are listed on FirstCryptoBank and Tradelly under the CX ticker.
 You can buy or sell Catalyst there.
-The price is still affordable, so you can enter the market, and build a good position during the accumulation stage, with an excellent risk-reward ratio.
+The price is still affordable, so you can enter the market and build a good position during the accumulation stage, with an excellent risk-reward ratio.

-We are now, in the process of adding Catalyst to more exchanges, which will increase the volume, and make it accessible to a wider audience.
+We are continually in the process of adding Catalyst to more exchanges, which will increase the volume & adoption, and make it accessible to a wider audience.

-As a community project, we are always open to suggestions and new ideas on how to get better.
+As a community project, we are always open to suggestions and new ideas on how to improve.
 You can join our Discord channel.
 The Catalyst Discord Server!

 We try to stay connected and share the latest news and events from the project life on various social media platforms, check us out on Bitcointak, Facebook and Twitter:

-Our website is currently under a major design overhaul, visit it and let us know, what do you think!
+Our website is currently under a major design overhaul, visit it and let us know, what you think!
 Also, follow us on medium, to read weekly digests about the Catalyst network.

 We would like to thank the Catalyst community, for believing in the project, and sharing our vision of a free and independent society, we couldn't have done it without you guys and gals.
-We hope that together this goal could be achieved, and will do our best to develop and support the project.
+We hope that together this goal can be achieved, and we will do our best to develop and support the project.

 We want taking part in Catalyst life to be fun, enjoyable, and educational for anyone and everyone.
 All contributions are welcome, including issues, blog posts, tweets, and more!

-If you are worried or don't know where to start, welcome to our Discord channel, we are exceptionally friendly to newcomers and will help you with any questions regarding the project.
+If you are worried or don't know where to start, you are more than welcome to our Discord channel, we are exceptionally friendly to newcomers and will help you with any questions regarding the project.

 Sincerely yours,
 The Catalyst Dev.
 Team.